-the focus on R Markdown for the main file and HTML for the display file.
-Yet, R is the lingua franca of statistics and more and more used, but more importantly, R Markdown as common ground format for reproducible research is second to none when it comes to creating publication ready display documents, including citation management, templates, and both Web and print output formats (i.e., PDF), and transparency due to its plain text nature.
-Templates for R Markdown could be provided by publishers though today are mostly community maintained (Allaire et al., 2021b).
+At first glance, the ERS seems to be severely limited by the focus on R Markdown for the main file and HTML for the display file.
+Yet, R is the lingua franca of statistics and is used more and more over proprietary alternatives, but more importantly, using R Markdown as a common ground format for reproducible research is second to none when it comes to creating publication-ready display documents.
+It supports citation management, templates, both Web and print output formats (i.e., PDF), and transparency due to its plain text nature.
+R Markdown also supports more programming languages than just R, and, if nothing else works, a quite short and simple R Markdown notebook could be used as a wrapper for starting the actual process.
+Such wrapping may even be automated (cf. Glatard et al., 2018), and templates can lower entry barriers.
+Even authors used to common word processors can participate in collaborations thanks to roundtrip conversion tools with support for tracking changes using the prototypical redoc package (Ross, 2021).
+Templates for R Markdown could be provided by publishers, though today most are community maintained (Allaire et al., 2021b).
 However, adopting R Markdown as the core internal format may be too high of a hurdle for publishers, despite the problems that copy-editing poses for detailed reproducibility.
-Publisher-led approach such as ERA (Guizzardi et al., 2021) that connect computational notebooks with standardised publishing formats could be easier to adopt, but lack some of the ERS's features.
-R Markdown also supports more programming languages than just R and, if nothing else works, a quite short and simple R Markdown notebook could be used as a wrapper for starting the actual process.
-Such wrapping may even be automated (cf. Glatard et al., 2018) and templates can lower entry barriers.
-Even authors used to common word processors can participate in collaborations thanks to round-trip conversion tools with support for tracking changes using the prototypical redoc package (Ross, 2021).
+Publisher-led approaches such as ERA (Guizzardi et al., 2021) that connect computational notebooks with standardised publishing formats could be easier to adopt, but they lack some of the ERS's features.

 6.4.
 Extent of capturing and ERCs' lifespan.
 The ERC captures all building blocks of a given piece of research.
-It clearly distinguishes between workflow specific files and the required runtime environment through its concept of nested containers.
+It clearly distinguishes between workflow-specific files and the required runtime environment through its concept of nested containers.
 The ERC specifically attempts to capture relevant metadata for reproducibility, such as authors, the used libraries, or the UI bindings, and provides these metadata in multiple encodings.
-Also, not only the extent but also where parts are captured are crucial for reassuring accessibility.
-In the ERC, the actual workflow scripts and data are captured in the outer container because data is more long-lived than software and it will be accessible even when the ERS and the inner container break.
-The ERS procedures allow to capture these detailed metadata with very limited user interaction, e.g., the metadata extraction capabilities for geospatial extent.
+Also, not only the extent but also where parts are captured is crucial for reassuring accessibility.
+In the ERC, the actual workflow scripts and data are captured in the outer container because data is more long-lived than software, and it will be accessible even when the ERS and the inner container break.
+The ERS procedures allow for capturing these detailed metadata with very limited user interaction, e.g., the metadata extraction capabilities for geospatial extent.
 Nevertheless, the interaction with the actual code session, which is used to capture the computing environment, is yet to be tapped for even better metadata.
-The inner container does explicitly not capture the operating system kernel.
+The inner container explicitly does not capture the operating system kernel.
 This limitation is acceptable-the kernel almost never introduces breaking changes.
 Furthermore, the ERC does not capture hardware, which makes sense, but it should better document the required hardware.
-Containers can very well be connected to accelerated computing infrastructures, such as GPUs (Haydel et al., 2015), and the ERC configuration file should document this.
+Containers can very well be connected to accelerated computing infrastructures, such as GPUs (Haydel et al., 2015), and the ERC configuration file could be extended to document this.